-Air Force.
 The Air Force ROTC Program provides college-level education in order to qualify eligible cadets for commissioned service in the United States Air Force.
-The four-year program is divided into two distinct two-year courses: the General Military Course (GMC) and the Professional Officer Course (POC).
+The four-year program is offered in two distinct two-year courses: the General Military Course (GMC) and the Professional Officer Course (POC).
 The GMC concentrates on basic Air Force organization and air power history.
 Eligible GMC cadets may compete for a commission and are evaluated based on academics, physical fitness, and motivation.
-If selected to enter the POC, cadets sign a contract for commissioned service following graduation.
 The POC is designed to build leadership and professional qualities by concentrating on the principles of leadership, management, and national security policies.
 AFROTC also sponsors a variety of extracurricular activities designed to increase leadership and management training and orient cadets to the Air Force.
 Such activities include base visits and a flight orientation program consisting of flying in a light aircraft operated by the Virginia Civil Air Patrol.